diamante-io/Diamante-Net-Core/docs/software/commands.md

     Clears any upgrade settings.<br>
   * `upgrades?mode=set&upgradetime=DATETIME&[basefee=NUM]&[basereserve=NUM]&[maxtxsize=NUM]&[protocolversion=NUM]`<br>
     * upgradetime is a required date (UTC) in the form `1970-01-01T00:00:00Z`.
         It is the time the upgrade will be scheduled for.
-If it is in the past, the upgrade will occur immediately.<br>
+If it is in the past by less than 12 hours, the upgrade will occur immediately.
+If it's more than 12 hours, then the upgrade will be ignored<br>
     * fee (uint32) This is what you would prefer the base fee to be.
 It is in stroops<br>
     * basereserve (uint32) This is what you would prefer the base reserve to